Don't let enjoying a lunch or dinner out at a restaurant ruin your healthy eating goals. Follow my easy tips for how to eat healthy at restaurants!

 If you must order an alcoholic drink, try to avoid margaritas, piña coladas, and other exotic mixed drinks.
 They include sugary add-ins that add tons of calories and processed sugars and flavors.

 Instead, order a glass of wine, a light beer, a vodka and tonic, or a simple martini.
-These options will be better for your healthy eating goals, especially if you choose not to drink that often.
+These options will be lower in added sugars.

 10. Order fish.